Cocoa: Co-Planning and Co-Execution with AI Agents: Lab Study Results

-Participants appreciated the flexibility to choose between stepwise and continuous plan execution.
-Many chose stepwise execution because it allowed them to better control the overall process and prevent error propagation.
-P4 and P11 both wanted to \emph{verify} and \emph{manually curate} the list of papers returned by the agent from a paper search step before proceeding to subsequent steps.
-P11 specifically cites resource efficiency as a practical reason: \textit{``If I update [outputs of] the first or second step it would need to rerun the following steps.
-I just want to reduce some API usage.''} P10 similarly mentioned that they would ``waste energy'' running subsequent steps if they detected errors in initial steps.
-Others preferred continuous execution.
-P8 and P9 thought continuous execution was more efficient because it parallelized human and AI efforts: \textit{``Running all is a little bit of parallelization in my head where I can get the next thing rolling, and if I end up not having to edit it, that means we're already moving ahead''} (P8).
-P15 stated that while they opted for continuous execution, their choice depended on the familiarity with the task: ``\textit{if it were a topic that I felt like I didn't already know what type of literature I would be looking for or what the output should look like, I would go through them individually and maybe use it as more of a literature exploration tool.
-But in this case, I already know in general what types of papers I want to see it come up with.}'' This underscores the importance of providing users with a choice of execution method to cater to researchers' contextual needs and preferences.
+The interleaving of co-planning and co-execution allowed participants to move fluidly between the two and exert control exactly when necessary.
+By opting for stepwise execution of the plan, participants could pause the agent to ``catch up'' with agent activity and ensure outputs are up to standard before continuing.
+Indeed, P4 and P11 both \emph{verified} and \emph{manually curated} the list of papers returned by the agent from a paper search step before proceeding.
+P11 specifically cites resource efficiency as a practical reason: \textit{``If I update [outputs of] the first or second step [after executing all steps], it would need to rerun the following steps.
+I just want to reduce some API usage.''} P10 similarly mentioned that they would ``waste energy'' running subsequent steps if they later detected errors in initial steps.
+Overall, many participants chose stepwise execution because it \textit{allowed more room to interleave co-planning}; this in turn offered more granular control over the human-agent collaborative work trajectory and prevented error propagation.

+There were, however, still reasons for preferring continuous execution.
+P8 and P9 thought continuous execution was more efficient because it parallelized human and AI efforts: \textit{``Running all [steps] is a little bit of parallelization in my head where I can get the next thing rolling, and if I end up not having to edit it, that means we're already moving ahead''} (P8).
+In this case, P8 does not feel a need to be ``caught up'' with the agent's work because they know they can still steer the agent at their own pace by modifying the agent's execution and triggering re-planning at any point.